pranjal9424/DP/README.md

-BackTracking	Find Maximum number possible by doing at-most K swaps BackTracking	Print all permutations of a string BackTracking	Find if there is a path of more than k length from a source BackTracking	Longest Possible Route in a Matrix with Hurdles BackTracking	Print all possible paths from top left to bottom right of a mXn matrix BackTracking	Partition of a set intoK subsets with equal sum BackTracking	Find the K-th Permutation Sequence of first N natural numbers
+BackTracking	Find Maximum number possible by doing at-most K swaps BackTracking	Print all permutations of a string BackTracking	Find if there is a path of more than k length from a source BackTracking	Longest Possible Route in a   with Hurdles BackTracking	Print all possible paths from top left to bottom right of a mXn matrix BackTracking	Partition of a set intoK subsets with equal sum BackTracking	Find the K-th Permutation Sequence of first N natural numbers